 Domestic equity funds, international equity funds, and domestic bond funds were the most likely investment options to be offered in 401(k) plans in 2020.
 Nearly all plans offered these types of funds, which can be mutual funds, collective investment trusts (CITs), or separate accounts.
 Equity funds were the most common investment option, with 401(k) plans offering about 13 funds on average, of which nine were domestic equity funds and three were international equity funds.
-Target date funds were another common category in 401(k) investment lineups, representing roughly one in 10 fund options when offered in plans.
+Domestic bond funds were almost universally available, offering three funds on average.
+Target date funds were another common category in 401(k) investment lineups, representing roughly 10 fund options when offered in plans.